tobydriscoll/udmath305/_notes/introduction/20-classifications.md

 ## Scalar/Vector

 The dependent variable may be a scalar or a vector quantity.
-There should be one scalar equation per dependent variable.
+If more than one dependent scalar variable is named, we can bundle them together as components of a vector.
+There should be one scalar equation per scalar dependent variable.

 | $y'' + y' + \sin(y) = 0$ | $ u' = v,\quad v'+v - \sin(u) = 0 $ |